KaneHRNZ/cordova-plugin-bluetoothle/readme.md

+# This fork is providing Genero 4GL specific additions, look in fgldemo/ for an example.

 # Cordova Bluetooth LE Plugin
 This plugin allows you to interact with Bluetooth LE devices on Android, iOS, and partially on Windows.